Savoy mountains in autumn

 Does eating local cost more?

-Where can I find an AMAP in Savoie?
+Where can I find an AMAP in Savoy?

-Which vegetables are in season in February in Savoie?
+Which vegetables are in season in February in Savoy?

 Mainly root vegetables: carrots, leeks, parsnips, rutabagas, as well as stored squashes and cabbages.
 It's also the ideal season to use fermented vegetables.

-How can I know if a cheese is truly local?
+How do I know if a cheese is truly local?

-Check for AOP/IGP labels and ask if the cheese is "fermier" (farmhouse - made on the farm with the milk of a single herd).
+Check the AOP/IGP labels and ask if the cheese is "fermier" (farmhouse-made on the farm with milk from a single herd).
 More info on Savoyard Cheeses.

-Can I cook local even if I am a beginner?
+Can I cook local even if I'm a beginner?

 Absolutely!
-Local cuisine is often based on simplicity.
+Local cuisine often relies on simplicity.
 Good ingredients don't need complicated recipes.
 Visit our Recipes for Beginners section.

 What is the carbon impact of food transport?

-Transport can represent up to 30% of an imported food's carbon footprint.
+Transport can represent up to 30% of the carbon footprint of an imported food.
 By buying local, you reduce this share by more than 90%.

-Use the vegetable drawer, but remove the tops from carrots and store potatoes in a dark, cool place.
+Use the vegetable drawer, but remove the tops from carrots and store potatoes in a dark and cool place.

 Which wines pair best with local products?

 Golden rule: regional pairing.
-A Savoie cheese will always call for a Savoie wine.
-See our suggestions on Savoie Wines.
+A Savoy cheese will always call for a Savoy wine.
+See our suggestions on Savoy Wines.

 What is "Localwashing"?

-It's a marketing practice of making a product look local (through packaging or naming) when it actually comes from far away.
-Always check the packer code or precise origin.
+It is a marketing practice consisting of making people believe a product is local (through packaging or name) when it comes from afar.
+Always check the packer code or the precise origin.

-Sign up for our gazette to receive the seasonal products calendar and exclusive recipes from our partner chefs every month.
+Sign up for our newsletter to receive the seasonal product calendar and exclusive recipes from our partner chefs every month.

 Join 25,000 Savoyard gastronomy enthusiasts.